DaBlincx/meme-video-gen/README.md

 | (Optional) Used titles file | A file to store used titles and avoid duplication.

 ## Dependencies

+I have not tested this script on any python version below 3.11.3, but it should work on >=3.9.

 The script relies on the following dependencies: